Revision

 legislature of each state shall appoint a number of electors, equal to the

-whole number of electors to which the state may be entitled: but no Senator or
+whole number of Senators and Representatives to which the state may be entitled

-person holding an office of trust or profit under the United States, shall be
+of trust or profit under the United States, shall be appointed an elector.

 2. The